moj-analytical-services/data_generator/README.md

 # data_generator

-Generates data using faker and our meta data schemas
+Generates data using faker and our meta data schemas.
+This package expects meta data that conforms to the ETL Manager schema [repo here](https://github.com/moj-analytical-services/etl_manager)

 ```python